Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Introduction

 All the issues found along our way to catch the right production mechanism(s) do not prevent quarkonium studies to be gold-plated tools to access the inner dynamics of QCD.
 Pioneering analyses of quarkonium emissions within collinear factorization at NLO were performed in Refs.\tcite{Mangano:1991jk,Kuhn:1992qw,Kramer:1995nb,Petrelli:1997ge,Maltoni:1997pt,Klasen:2004tz,Gong:2008ft,Maltoni:2006yp,Lansberg:2013qka,Lansberg:2017ozx}.
 Refs.\tcite{Lansberg:2016rcx,Lansberg:2020rft} study the NLO transverse-momentum spectrum in the CEM approximation.
 NRQCD advancements on quarkonium polarization can be found in Refs.\tcite{Chao:2012iv,Shao:2014fca,Shao:2014yta}.
-A possible emergence of Multi-Parton Interactions (MPI) dynamics in quarkonium observables was quantified in Refs.\tcite{Kom:2011bd,Lansberg:2014swa}.
+A possible emergence of \ac{MPI} dynamics in quarkonium observables was quantified in Refs.\tcite{Kom:2011bd,Lansberg:2014swa}.
 The weight of nuclear modifications of the gluon density on quarkonium was gauged for the first time in Refs.\tcite{Lansberg:2016deg,Kusina:2017gkz,Kusina:2020dki}.
 Automated NRQCD calculations were recently implemented\tcite{Artoisenet:2007qm,Shao:2012iz,Shao:2015vga,Shao:2018adj}.
-Problems in the NLO description of $\JPsi$ distributions at large transverse momenta can spread from an over-subtraction in the factorization of collinear singularities inside collinear parton distribution functions (PDFs)\tcite{Flore:2020jau,Lansberg:2020ejc,ColpaniSerri:2021bla}.
-Matching high-energy (low-$x$) resummation effects on top of NLO calculations came recently out as promising way to solve these issues\tcite{Lansberg:2021vie}.
+Problems in the NLO description of $\JPsi$ distributions at large transverse momenta can spread from an over-subtraction in the factorization of collinear singularities inside collinear \ac{PDFs}\tcite{Flore:2020jau,Lansberg:2020ejc,ColpaniSerri:2021bla}.
+Matching high-energy (low-$x$) resummation effects on top of NLO calculations recently became a promising way to solve these issues\tcite{Lansberg:2021vie,Lansberg:2023kzf}.
 Color-reconnection effects in $\JPsi$ hadroproduction have been recently investigated\tcite{Kotko:2023ugv}.
-A selection of recent results on forward and central quarkonium production in (ultra-peripheral) hadron and lepton-hadron collisions can be found in Refs.\tcite{GayDucati:2013sss,Kniehl:2016sap,GayDucati:2016ryh,Goncalves:2017wgg,Cisek:2017ikn,Cepila:2017nef,Maciula:2018bex,Goncalves:2018blz,Babiarz:2019sfa,Babiarz:2019mag,Goncalves:2019txs,Babiarz:2020jkh,Babiarz:2020jhy,Kopp:2020pjk,Guzey:2020ntc,Xie:2021seh,Jenkovszky:2021sis,Cisek:2022yjj}.
+Some recent results on forward and central quarkonium production in (ultra-peripheral) hadron and lepton-hadron scatterings can be found in Refs.\tcite{GayDucati:2013sss,Kniehl:2016sap,GayDucati:2016ryh,Goncalves:2017wgg,Cisek:2017ikn,Cepila:2017nef,Maciula:2018bex,Goncalves:2018blz,Babiarz:2019sfa,Babiarz:2019mag,Goncalves:2019txs,Babiarz:2020jkh,Babiarz:2020jhy,Kopp:2020pjk,Guzey:2020ntc,Xie:2021seh,Jenkovszky:2021sis,Cisek:2022yjj}.
+The formation mechanism of hidden heavy-flavored \emph{tetra-} and \emph{penta-quarks} was studied\tcite{Ferretti:2018ojb,Ferretti:2020ewe} by means of the \emph{hadro-quarkonium} approach\tcite{Dubynskiy:2008mq,Guo:2009id}.
+NRQCD-based studies have been used to model tetra-quark fragmentation\tcite{Nejad:2021mmp,Feng:2020riv,Feng:2020qee,Feng:2023agq}.